imjasonh/kontain.me/cmd/kaniko/README.md

 serves an image fetched from source on GitHub and built using [Kaniko](https://github.com/GoogleContainerTools/kaniko).

+## Caveats

+* The `Dockerfile` must be named `Dockerfile`, and must be at the root of the path specified in the image name.
+This path also describes the root of the source context.

 ## Examples

 Build the latest revision of a repo: